KhaoulaElma/PotfolioReact/README.md

 </h2>
 <center>
- Here is the deployment link, but not comprehensive https://distracted-ardinghelli-1c54e8.netlify.app/
+ Here is the deployment link, but not comprehensive (please clone it and see the project complet) https://distracted-ardinghelli-1c54e8.netlify.app/
   <center>
 <div align="center">